idt12312/ENBLE/sensor/README.md

 | Advertise Interval | 6000ms                |
 | Manufacturer data  | 10 bytes binary data  |

+ENBLE has a push button.
+If you push the button, advertising interval change into 100ms.
+It is useful to find the specified device which you press the button.

 Manufacturer data has DeviceID and measurement results of sensors.
 Data format is as shown below.